seesmof/Articles-Statti/README.md

 ## About This Project

 This repository is dedicated to making Christian content accessible to the Ukrainian-speaking community.
-The translations are sourced from a variety of Christian articles and are intended to enrich, spread and enhance godlines and Christian values among Ukrainians and any others who read them.
+The translations are sourced from a variety of Christian articles and are intended to enrich, spread, and enhance godliness and Christian values among Ukrainians and any others who read them.

 ## Content